kyrie25/lanyard-profile-readme/README.md

 ![waveColorShowcase](https://user-images.githubusercontent.com/77577746/223082809-14b38bbc-c600-4b62-ba74-f242dada553b.svg)

+You can also change the color of the text by specifying theme following the hex color code. \
+E.g. `waveColor=FF597B-light` will make the text darker.

 -   Use custom gradient colors for your user name using `gradient`

 ```
 https://lanyard.kyrie25.me/api/368399721494216706?gradient=645CBB-A084DC-BFACE2-EBC7E6